TheOdinProject/curriculum/nodeJS/express/controllers.md

 // will log `Middleware 1` -> `Middleware 2` and send a response with the text "Response from Middleware 2"
 ```

-Here we have `middleware1`, `middleware2`, and `middleware3`. `middleware1` calls the `next` function, and since we are not yet sending a response, we pass the control to the next middleware - `middleware2` (as indicated by the order of `app.use` calls).
+Here we have `middleware1`, `middleware2`, and `middleware3`. `middleware1` calls the `next` function, and since we are not yet sending a response, we pass the control to the next middleware function - `middleware2` (as indicated by the order of `app.use` calls).
 In `middleware2`, we send a response which ends the request-response cycle.
-Since it has ended, the third middleware (`middleware3`) does not run.
+Since it has ended, the third middleware function (`middleware3`) does not run.
 But if we somehow did not call the `next` function in `middleware1`, do you know what would happen?
 Perhaps pop in the [TOP Discord server](https://discord.gg/theodinproject) and let us know what you think!

 Also, as we've discussed earlier with regards to calling the `next` function.
 We have the following arguments that we can pass to it:

-1. No argument `next()` - Will pass control to the next middleware.
+1. No argument `next()` - Will pass control to the next middleware function.
 Very simple and straightforward.
-1. With an error argument `next(new Error(...))` - Will pass control directly to the error middleware.
+1. With an error argument `next(new Error(...))` - Will pass control directly to the error middleware function.
 1. With the string `next('route')` - Will pass control to the next route handler with the same matching path (if there is one).
 This only works for `app.METHOD` or `router.METHOD`.
 Potentially, it can also be the same as just calling `next` with no argument.
-1. With the string `next('router')` - Will skip all middlewares attached to the specific router instance and pass control back out of the router instance.
-Basically, we exit the router and go back to the parent router say `app` and yes the express `app` under the hood is also just a router.
+1. With the string `next('router')` - Will skip all middleware functions attached to the specific router instance and pass control back out of the router instance.
+Basically, we exit the router and go back to the parent router, e.g. `app` (yes, the Express app is also just a router under the hood).

 Out of the four, you will likely only use the first two, unless you have a very specific need that requires the other two.